influxdata/telegraf/README.md

 ## 📖 Documentation

-For a full list of documentation, including tutorials, reference and other material start with the [Docs directory](/docs/README.md).
+For a full list of documentation including tutorials, reference and other material, start with the [Docs directory](/docs/README.md).

 Additionally, each plugin has its own README that includes details about how to configure, use, and sometimes debug or troubleshoot.
 Look under the